echamudi/heyhoy/README.md

 # HEYHOY!

-(WIP - Experimental) Damn simple programming language built using javascript from scratch (no jison, no bison).
+Damn simple programming language built using javascript from scratch (no jison, no bison).

 > This project was created to help me studying recursive-descent top-down parser implementation.